 Peel Inlet and Harvey Estuary:

-• Best methods to catch them: King george anchoring on broken ground and fishing super worms and for the crabs mullet in a drop net
+• Best methods to catch them: King george anchoring on broken ground and fishing super worms.

-• Tims Thicket to Preston: herring, pilch, whiting and occasional tailor inside the bay at Tims Thicket, tailor and chance of snapper and mulloway along white hills, Preston stretch where you can find a spot not weeded out.
+• Tims Thicket to Preston: herring, pilch, whiting and occasional good size tailor after dark inside the bay at Tims Thicket, tailor and some nice tailor and mulloway along white hills, Preston stretch where you can find a nice gutter or hole not weeded out.

 Best baits for the smaller species is super worms and mullet or mulies for bigger species.

-• Halls Head to Singleton: sheltered beaches are holding sand whiting and herring and theres also the chance of tailor or mulloway if you can find a nice gutter or hole without weed.
+• Halls Head to Singleton: most beaches are holding sand whiting, the occasional bigger yellowfin whiting and herring and theres also the chance of tailor or mulloway if you can find a nice gutter or hole without weed.

 Best bait for the smaller species is super worms and mullet fillets or mulies for the larger species.

-Black bream: Both rivers have fished much better with the serpentine starting to produce some nice fish for people putting the effort in and the canals around Mandurah and the Murray River are worth a fish to.
+Black bream: Both rivers have fished have been tough with the freshwater still flowing.
+Downstream reaches of both rivers are your best bet.
+The canals around Mandurah and the Murray River are worth a try to.

-Boaties: Nice weather over the weekend again, good numbers of dhufish, break sea cod and some medium sized snapper in the 30 and 40 meter mark and bigger snapper in close for everyone to get into.
-Guys boating in the estuary can still find nice king george on the broken ground.
+Boaties: Good numbers of dhufish, break sea cod, king george whiting and some medium sized snapper in the 20 to 40 meter mark and bigger snapper in on the five fathom and James service reefs.

 • Best bait: super worms for the king george and octopus and mullet for the dhuies and snapper